2025 Art Vendors at Harvest Moon Fest

 Instagram

-Sydney Bovang
+Sydney Boveng

 Sydney Boveng is a mixed media visual artist with a focus on landscape and portraiture.
 She is a current recipient of the Bob Marshall WIlderness Foundation and Glacier Art Museum's Artist/ Wilderness Connection Residency.
 Sydney is also a resident studio artist at The Making Place, and lives in her hometown of Kalispell, Montana.